 Recently I ranted about how the gearing on adventure road bikes didn't seem to match the intended purpose of the bikes; it was too high.
 In fact, it essentially was the same as on any other road bike.
 It elicited some interesting reaction from road cyclists, who live with this gearing; there was tacit acknowledgement, and some confusion from those who plainly hadn't thought about it before.
 None of them could quite bring themselves to agree.
 One suggested a possible solution might be EPO.
 So, forgetting about adventure riding for a moment, let's just talk about road bikes.
 I'm going to call it the 50:11 problem.

 The gearing on my adventure road bike is basically what you would get on a standard road bike with a slightly wider cassette.
 So, for a while, I used it as a road bike.
 After a few days and a few big rides, I had used the top gear maybe a couple of times.
 I can see what it's for - if you want to go really fast (like >50km/h) while pedalling.
 Sure, pros do that all the time, and amateur racers probably do too.. but the thing is, almost all road bikes above some modest price point seem to come with 50/34 on the front, or bigger.
 I know a lot of the people who buy these bikes.
 They do not, hardly any of them, ride >50km/h on the flat for extended periods - if they ever spin out it'll be going down one of our insane Wellington hills, while pedalling.
 What's the point of that?
 You're just wasting energy.
 And then you're trying to get up one of those insane aforementioned hills using 34:28 or something.
-Like I say, fine for athletes, or if you're racing.
-On a long ride, you'll just go into the red.
+Like I say, fine for athletes, or if you're racing, or if you just like going out with the fast group and boning it on the climbs.
+But even endrurance bikes have the same gearing.
 If you live in a hilly place, you might well agree that road bikes need lower gears.

 Athletes and racers apart, what percentage of the time are most cyclists in 50:11?
 2%?
 3?
 If you live in a hilly place, how much time do you spend in the lowest gear?
 10%?
 20?
 Do you ever wish you had a lower gear?
 Ever wish you had a higher one?